Summary

 Can it be made without chickpeas?

 Yes.
-In some villages, it is made only with noodles, cod, and sofrito.
+In some towns, it's made only with noodles, cod, and the sofrito.
 It's lighter but equally tasty.
 Add more cod (500 g) to compensate.

-The Manchego Lenten stew is based on mashed potatoes with cod and walnuts (like atascaburras).
-It contains neither chickpeas nor noodles.
-They are completely different dishes even though they share the same name.
+The Manchego Lenten vigil stew is based on mashed potatoes with cod and walnuts (similar to "atascaburras").
+It doesn't contain chickpeas or noodles.
+They are completely different dishes, even though they share the name.

 Can I add spinach or chard?